 The Local Initiative for Family Empowerment (LIFE) Program is a homelessness prevention and shelter diversion program that supports families who are at risk of eviction and/or shelter entry.
 Eligibility criteria includes:

 - Must have at least one child under the age of 18 living in the household.
-This program only serves families with children.

 - If in the eviction process, current housing must be sustainable with existing income and expenses.
 This program assists families who can be sustainable once we address their rent in arrears.

 - One or two parent families are accepted with no gender restrictions, and at least one parent must be employed.
 Families must have sufficient income to sustain housing payments.

 - Must be able to meet individually with their their family coach at least once a month.
 These meetings are essential to developing skills to ensure future sustainability.

 - Must be a resident of MA, with priority given to families in the Metrowest area.
 This is important for attending meetings and accessing services.